Redditors Learn That Some Urban Birds Use Cigarette Butts As A Form Of Pest Control For Their Nests, As It Keeps Parasites Away

 Some urban birds like finches and sparrows use cigarette butts as a form of pest control for their nests

-“It really makes me wonder: might these birds show a preference for cigarette brands high in nicotine?
-If they did, that might suggest this behaviour has truly evolved as an adaptive response to challenges from parasites."
+If they did, that might suggest this behavior has truly evolved as an adaptive response to challenges from parasites.”

 And the comments roll in...